Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 - Jan 29

-In the high-stakes boardrooms of New York City, the legal firms of Washington D.C., and the executive offices of Pensacola, there is a specific type of professional who rises to the top faster than anyone else.
+In the high-stakes boardrooms of Manhattan, the elite legal firms of Westchester County, and the executive offices of Brooklyn, there is a specific type of professional who rises to the top faster than anyone else.

 They are the "fixer."
-The one who anticipates the boss's mood before he even walks in the room.
-The one who navigates office politics with a chameleonic grace, diffusing conflict before it starts.
-The one who is "low maintenance," always available, and incredibly easy to manage.
+They are the one who anticipates the boss's mood before he even walks in the room.
+They navigate office politics with a chameleonic grace.
+They diffuse conflict before it starts.
+They are "low maintenance," always available, and easy to manage.

 On a performance review, these traits are labeled "Adaptability," "Emotional Intelligence," and "Dedication."

-But in the therapy room, we often call this something else: The Fawn Response.
+In the therapy room, we often call this something else.
+We call it the fawn response.

 If you have built your career on being the person who can tolerate anything, smooth over anything, and be whatever the room needs you to be, you might not just be "professional."
 You might be operating in a chronic state of high-functioning trauma.

-In this deep dive, we will explore why high-achievers use Fawning to survive corporate environments, the hidden cost of the "Golden Handcuffs," and how somatic therapy can help you find safety in your own skin—not just in your job title.
+In this deep dive, we will explore why high-achievers use fawning to survive corporate environments.
+We will uncover the hidden cost of the "Golden Handcuffs."
+And we will explore how somatic therapy can help you find safety in your own skin, rather than just in your job title.

 Most of us know the "Fight" and "Flight" responses.
 If a lion chases you, you run (Flight) or you spear it (Fight).
-But in a modern open-plan office, you can't run out of a meeting, and you certainly can't fight your VP.
+In a modern open-plan office, you cannot run out of a meeting.
+You certainly cannot fight your VP.

-When escape is impossible and aggression is dangerous, the mammalian brain chooses a fourth option: Fawn.
+When escape is impossible and aggression is dangerous, the mammalian brain chooses a fourth option.
+It chooses to fawn.

 Fawning is the "Please Don't Hurt Me" response.
 It is a survival strategy where an individual seeks safety by appeasing the threat.
 It involves merging your needs with the needs of the "power figure" to avoid conflict, rejection, or criticism.

 In the wild, a dog might roll over and expose its belly to an aggressive alpha to show submission.
-In the corporate world, the fawn response at work looks like:
+In the corporate world, the fawn response looks like this:

-Constantly scanning your boss’s face or tone of voice to gauge if you are "safe."
+Hyper-vigilance.
+Constantly scanning your boss's face or tone of voice to gauge whether you are "safe."

-Agreeing to a project you have zero capacity for because the physical sensation of saying "No" feels like a life-threatening danger.
+The "Yes" reflex.
+Agreeing to a project you have zero capacity for.
+The physical sensation of saying "No" feels like a life-threatening danger.

 This isn't about being polite.
 It is a biological override of your own boundaries to ensure survival in a hierarchy.